Staff with "Hooves"

 We love each horse in our program and hope you sill see how much we cherish them.

 Avery is a beautiful Quarter Horse chestnut mare that is privately owned and has been fully leased to WELCA for lesson use.
-Born in 2006, this 16 years old mare has the training and energy to help new riders learn how wonderful horse riding is.
+Born in 2006, this mare has the training and energy to help new riders learn how wonderful horse riding is.

 Avery arrived at Whitemud in the summer of 2020 with Chrissy and Everest and has been integrated into the WELCA learn to ride program as she prefers not to canter.
 She has an English background and will test her riders’ abilities by making them learn how to ride and ask for aides correctly.

-You can find Avery with Chrissy and Everest in a back paddock where they all live together.
+You can find Avery with Chrissy, Manny (new addition) and Everest in a back paddock where they all live together.

 Sirocco Dancer (aka: Dancer)